Raphael-Boichot/Neo-Geo-Sengoku-2-Red-Blood/README.md

 # Neo Geo Sengoku 2 Red Blood
 ## Open source hack to turn the game into a blood bath

+## Current state

+- Documenting the process
+- Writing the toolchain
+- Nothing to play with apart from Matlab codes

 ## Why ?

 Because I'm pissed not to find the NCI hack publically available.
 Because the buyers of NCI physical cartridges are not the kind of guys who know how to dump chips and share the roms.